The first cake business of it’s kind

 David personally salutes his Mum Hilda

-“I thank you my wonderful Mum.
-You have given me so much unconditional support, wisdom and guidance through all of my life.
-We have shared truly incredible adventures together, working side by side at David Cakes from the very beginning, making what we considered ‘impossible dreams’ become a reality!
+“I thank you my wonderful Mum for giving me your unconditional support, wisdom and guidance through all of my life.
+We have shared truly incredible adventures together, working side by side from the very beginning, making what we considered ‘impossible dreams’ become a reality!
 It was my you who initially rang Buckingham Palace and promoted her son’s passion for cake decorating art, which ultimately gave me the opportunity to create not just one, but three Royal Cakes for the British Royal Family.
-Yes! – YOU!! – my humble Mum, who will always be David Cakes original business marketing ‘power house’ – who without your belief, energy and dedication, I would not be here today, now celebrating my own business success.
+Yes! – YOU!! – my humble Mum, who without your belief, energy and dedication, I would not be here today, now celebrating my own business success.
 Love you Mum – always – X”

-Delivered and set up in Buckingham Palace and Windsor Castle
+Delivered and set up in The Blue Room at Buckingham Palace

 In February 1986 David had the honour of making The Royal Engagement Cake for His Royal Highness Prince Andrew and Miss Sarah Ferguson which on request he delivered to Buckingham Palace where it was presented to the Royal Couple who expressed their delight with the cake.

 In July 1986 David had the honour of making The Royal Wedding Cake for His Royal Highness Prince Andrew and Miss Sarah Ferguson .
 The six tier Royal Icing design, adorned with a trail of fresh flowers, was inspired by the society wedding styles of the late 19th century.
 David was requested to deliver and set up the cake at Buckingham Palace where it was viewed by Her Majesty The Queen and all of the Royal Family and their guests during The Wedding Breakfast.